 The big questions about population are: can the world feed a 9 billion mouths by 2050?
 Are so many people ruining the environment?
 And will those billions, living cheek by jowl, go to war more often?
 On all three counts, surprising as it seems, reducing population growth any more quickly than it is falling anyway may not make much difference.

 Start with the link between population and violence.
 It seems plausible that the more young men there are, the more likely they will be to fight.
 This is especially true when groups are competing for scarce resources.
-Some argue that the genocidal conflict in Darfur, western Sudan, was caused partly by high population growth, which led to unsustainable farming and conflicts over land and water. land pressure also influenced the Rwandan genocide of 1994, as migrants in search of a living labour force to productive use.
-In the 1980′s, Latin America and East Asia had similar demographic patterns.
+In 2014 there were 1.8 billion 18-24 year-olds, a historic high.
+Governments are warned that they need to invest in youth education, health and job prospects or face political instability.
+Some argue that the genocidal conflict in Darfur, western Sudan, was caused partly by high population growth, which led to unsustainable farming and conflicts over land and water.
+Land pressure also influenced the Rwandan genocide of 1994, as migrants in search of a living labour force to productive use.
+In the 1980’s, Latin America and East Asia had similar demographic patterns.
 But while East Asia experienced a long boom, Latin America endured its “lost decade”.
 One of the biggest questions for Arab countries, which are beginning to reap theri own demographic dividends, is whether they will follow East Asia or Latin America.
 But even if demography guarantees nothing, it can make growth harder or easier.
 National demographic inheritances therefore matter.
 And they differ a lot.

 The world can be divided into three categories according to levels of fertility.
 About a fifth of the world lives in countries with high fertility – 3 or more.
 Most are Africans.
 Sub-Saharan Africa is one of the fastest growing parts of the world.
 In 1975, it had half the population of Europe.
 It overtook europe in 2004, and by 2050 there will be just under 2 billion people there compared with 720 million Europeans.
 About half of the 2.3 billion increase in the world’s population over the next 40 years will be in Africa.
 The rest of the world is more or less equally divided between countries with below replacement fertility (less than 2.1) – Europe, China and the rest of East Asia, and those with intermediate fertility (between 2.1 and 3) – South and SE Asia, the Middle East and the Americas (including the US but not Canada).